1998 Pacific hurricane season: Tropical Storm Celia

 On July 1, another tropical wave emerged off the coast of Africa.
 It moved westward due to strong wind shear without further organization, and crossed Central America into the eastern Pacific Ocean on July 11.
 An area of organizing convection developed along the wave axis, and Dvorak classifications began on July 13, while the tropical wave was south of the Gulf of Tehuantepec.
 The cloud pattern soon became disorganized, and the area of disturbed weather continued west-northwestward.
 On July 16, convection increased and organized into banding features; early on July 17, the system developed into Tropical Depression Four-E about 150 mi south of Manzanillo, Mexico.
 Soon after becoming a tropical depression, the storm rapidly organized and intensified into Tropical Storm Celia six hours after becoming a tropical depression.
 The tropical storm initially moved northwestward, and briefly threatened southern Baja California.
 As a result, the government of Mexico issued a tropical storm warning on July 18 for La Paz southward.
 Shortly thereafter, a mid- to upper-level anticyclone turned Celia to the west-northwest and forced it to pass about 150 mi south-southwest of Cabo San Lucas.
 On July 19, Celia attained maximum sustained winds of 60 mph before moving over cooler waters and diminishing in convection.
 The storm degenerated into a tropical depression on July 20, and Celia dissipated early on July 21, well away from the Mexican coastline.

 The precursor tropical disturbance produced locally heavy rainfall along the south coast of Mexico.
 Authorities in Mexico closed the port at Acapulco to small fishing and recreational boats, and advised larger craft to use caution.
-Damage from the storm, if any, is unknown.